The Thomas Aveling School: Site

 Since its creation in 1990, new facilities have been built at the school.
 These include development of the Learning Resource Centre and Community Library (2002), a music recording studio (2003), fitness and media suites (2004), a post-16 science lab (2005), a design & technology suite (2006), a drama facility (2008) and, more recently, sports facilities.

 Subjects

 In Years 7 and 8 students study English, Maths, Science, Design Technology, PE, RE, PSHE, History, Geography, Art, Dance, Drama, Music and a Modern Foreign Language.

 When entering Year 9 all students study English, Maths, Science, RE and PSHE.
 Students then have a free choice of four other subjects to study at GCSE.
 The options include Art & Design, Business studies, Dance, Drama, Geography, History, ICT, Media studies, Modern Foreign Languages and Music.

 League Tables and Examination results

 A 2012 BBC report says that 45% of students received 5 A*-Cs in GCSE subjects.
 85% of sixth form students attained three A-levels.
 As a result, the school became the 12th best secondary school in the Medway towns based on GCSE results, and 10th based on students getting three A-levels or equivalent.

-Houses

-The house system at the school was created in 2010.
-There are four houses and colours associated with each: Victory (purple), Resolute (red), Cavalier (green), and Achilles (yellow).
-The Houses are named after ships built in the nearby historic Chatham Dockyard.
-The forms are split into Houses throughout all year groups, excluding Year 13.